-The society’s office is in Henley-on-Thames in Oxfordshire and presently has seven members of staff and around 40 home-based local correspondents who represent the society in their local authority area.
+The society’s office is in Henley-on-Thames in Oxfordshire and presently has six members of staff and around 40 home-based local correspondents who represent the society in their local authority area.
 The society is governed by the trustees who are elected by the annual general meeting of the society’s members.

 Although we are a small charity, we are extremely energetic, operating at national and local levels.
 We have a lively social media following, are often in the newspapers and on the radio, and we are involved in parliamentary work and legal action.